micmaclab/Glial-Cells-Segmentation/README.md

 - **Instance-level segmentation, not just binary masks.** The current target is background-vs-microglia.
-Since morphology encodes functional state (see Background), a natural next step is per-cell instance segmentation — soma size, process length/branching — to actually quantify functional state rather than just density.
+Since morphology encodes functional state (see Background), a natural next step is per-cell instance segmentation to actually quantify functional state rather than just density.
 - **Reduce the manual-correction burden.** Steps 2 and 10 both depend on hand correction in napari.
 Active-learning-style loops (having the model itself